DeepInMotion/XAI_perturbation_analysis/README.md

 # XAI Perturbation Analysis Tool

-This repository contains modules for performing XAI-informed perturbation analysis on our CP prediction model.
+This repository contains scripts for performing XAI-informed perturbation analysis on our CP prediction model.
 It analyzes how modifying the velocity or angle of different body keypoints affects classification outcomes.

 ## Overview